orggue/adidas-zaragoza/advanced-kubernetes/02_resources.md

 kubectl scale deployment cpustress --replicas=3
 ```
 Once all the pods are running, you will see that each pod is getting approximately an equal proportion of CPU time.
+Note: it can take a moment for the top output to reflect the changes to your deployment.

 ```
 kubectl top pod